AZ19999/MappingtheBERy/index.md

 # Who am I?

 I am Alexander Zhu, A second year MA student at Boston College(as of spring 2025).
 I'm an Asian American from the New England Area living between Massachussetts, Rhode Island, and Connecticut.
 I did my undergraduate studies at Brandeis University.
+Currently I am pursuing my interestes in Digital Humanities and Contemporary Literature.

 ---

 # Why this project?